 Children can read and write better – a lot better – when they understand how sentences are constructed and what makes a sentence.
 This item is a follow-on from Task(1) and is a step up in difficulty.
 It is suitable for parents tutoring their own children and also for home schooling.

-This is the second of two task items on main clauses and subordinate clauses.
-Sentence analysis is an important skill for late primary school and early secondary school.
+Price in Australian $.
+“Main Clauses and Subordinate Clauses, Task2” is the second of two writing tasks on main clauses and subordinate clauses.
 It assists children with reading.
 It is a valuable knowledge for children when asked to write or edit.
 The student identifies and marks each clause.
 At mid-way, the student is introduced to the demonstrative pronouns “that” and “who”.
-These pronouns often start a subordinate clause, eg “The boat that was moored at the jetty sailed the next day”.
+These pronouns often start a subordinate clause.
+For example, “The boat that was moored at the jetty sailed the next day”.

-This item has about 20 sentences with a familiar Australian context.
-Each sentence is constructed with one main clause and one subordinate clause.
+This item has about twenty sentences with a familiar Australian context.
+Each one is constructed with one main clause and one subordinate clause.
 This item is suitable for Grade 5,6,7,8 and 9.
 If a student has never been introduced to sentence analysis it is suitable for any year level.